codeplayr/alphacate/README.md

-slowPeriods         |Number     |The time periods for the slow moving average signalPeriods       |Number     |The time periods for the signal average smaPeriods          |Number     |The time periods for the simple moving average
+slowPeriods         |Number     |The time periods for the slow moving average signalPeriods       |Number     |The time periods for the signal average smaPeriods          |Number     |The time periods for the simple moving average lazyEvaluation      |Boolean    |Do the computation of passed values in an asynchronous fashion maxTickDuration     |Number     |The computation tick duration in milliseconds.
+If the computation is not completed, it will be continued in the tick of the next event loop.

 ## Run Tests

 ---

 All tests are inside `test` folder

 Run tests:

     $ npm test

+Run code coverage report:

+    $ npm run coverage

 ## License